neillrobson/bunnydex/README.md

     }
 ]
 ```

+Currently, the decks found in the [Bunnypedia repository](https://github.com/joshfriend/bunnypedia/blob/81e13219ebf8a38d85ce688c9f88acd4cf7c1cd6/database/deck01_blue.json)
+are used for reference.
+They are not committed into this repository for the time being.

 Right now, a persistent SwiftData database is checked on app startup.
 If it is empty, it is seeded with the contents of the JSON files.